Anti-wrinkle – Forehead Lines

 Because the forehead muscles are the only muscles in the upper face that lift the brows, it is extremely important to ensure that this area is not overtreated as this may drop the brows and create a tired and heavy look.

-In some people, it is recommended to first treat the frown as doing this blocks the muscles that pull the brows downwards so that there is balancing of the muscles that lift the brows with those that depress the brows.
+In some people, it is recommended to first treat the frown as doing this blocks the muscles that pull the brows downwards so that there is balancing of the muscles that lift the brows with those that drop the brows.

 In some people, once one part of this muscle is treated, other areas become more active and may need a touch-up treatment.
-This becomes much more common in the 40’s as at this time the forehead bone has often lost some of it’s bulk and volume, resulting in the muscles having to work harder to keep the brows elevated and the eyes open.
+This becomes much more common in the 40’s as at this time the forehead bone has often lost some of it’s volume, resulting in the muscles having to work harder to keep the brows elevated and the eyes open.

 Because treating this area involves carefully balancing how the elevator muscles are working together with the depressor muscles, an experienced injector will often undertreat this area to ensure that the client doesn’t look tired.